kiranhun/AWS-CICD-Recipe-Management-System-Spring-Boot-Jmeter/README.md

 ## Technology Stack

-The Recipe Management Web application is developed using Java Spring Boot framework that uses the REST architecture to create, update and retrieve user and Spring Security to secure GET & PUT calls.
+The Recipe Management Web application is developed using Java Spring Boot framework that uses the REST architecture to create, update and retrieve user
-A user can create a recipe, delete & update only authored recipes.
+Spring Security using Base64 authentication to secure retrieve user information and update user information Spring Security using Base64 authentication to create recipe and update recipe A user can create a recipe, delete & update only authored recipes.
 Anyone can fetch a recipe

 ## Build Instructions

-Pre-req : Need POSTMAN and MariaDB installed.
+Pre-req : Need tool to run REST endpoints like POSTMAN, MariaDB & IDE
-    * Clone repository git@github.com:VeenaIyer-17/ccwebapp.git using SSH key.
+    * Clone repository git@github.com:VeenaIyer-17/ccwebapp.git using SSH key
     * Import Maven Dependencies
+    * Setup database connection by setting the datasource url, username & password
+    * Create database named test
+    * Test connection
     * Run application by traversing to ccwebapp/webapp/recipie_management_system/src/main/java/com/allstars/main.java
+    * Console should state the application has started

 ## Deploy Instructions
-    * Open POSTMAN
+    * To hit the end points of the REST API use any REST tool like POSTMAN
     * To Create User -
         - Use v1/user & No Authentication
         - Success : 200 OK